Alegruz/alegruz.github.io/_posts/2025-07-13-study-notes-on-raytracing-implementations.md

 };
 ```

-Now that we have our basic two ingredients, we need to implement an intersection test function:
+Now that we have our basic two ingredients, we need to implement an intersection test function.
+Let me explain how we can tell if a ray is intersecting a triangle.

+First, let us understand what is an intersection.
+Let's start with an intersection between two indefinite lines in 2D space.
+According to Euclid's Element, Euclid introduced five postulates, and the fifth one states that if two lines are not parallel, they will intersect at a point.

 ```cpp
 class IntersectionChecker final